sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 Android App - Mansions of Madness Dice
 =======================================
 A little while ago, I got into a board game called [Mansions of Madness](https://boardgamegeek.com/boardgame/83330/mansions-madness).
-The game is a bit like the classic [Clue](https://boardgamegeek.com/boardgame/1294/clue) where player roam around a house trying to solve some mystery.
+The game is a bit like the classic [Clue](https://boardgamegeek.com/boardgame/1294/clue) where players roam around a house trying to solve some mystery.
 Progressing through the game, situations arise where the player will have to roll dice.
 The number of dice to roll ranges from 1 to probably like 10.
 Oddly, the game only includes 6 dice!
-The game manual suggests that in this case, the player can reuse dice.
-This works but is pretty annoying - especially when at times during game play the player may reroll.
-These are **custom 8 sided dice** and when I initially wrote this article,  additional dice were not available to buy, making this a perfect opportunity to build a simple app!
+Given the fact that the game uses **custom 8 sided dice**, I figure this to be a perfect opportunity to build an app!

 ![MoM Dice](./images/dice.jpg)

 Requirements
 =============
-The dice app is designed for Mansions of Madness and will facilitate playing the game.
+This dice app is specifically designed for Mansions of Madness gameplay.
 * Custom 8 Sided Dice Mansions of Madness dice have three 3 face types.
   * Magnifying glass
   * Blank
   * Pagan Star
 * **Roll Dice**: Players roll an 8 sided dice.
-The odds are: 2/8 Blank, 2/8 Magnifying, 4/8 Star.
+The odds are: 3/8 Blank, 2/8 Magnifying, 3/8 Star.
 * **Add/Remove Dice**
   * A player can add or remove dice from a roll.
   * Dice count is capped at 25.
 * **Reroll**: Sometimes a player can reroll.
-  * During a rerolls, a player may sometimes KEEP a dice from the previous roll.
+  * During a rerolls, a player may sometimes Keep a dice from the previous roll.
 For our app, we will include a "HOLD" Button.
   * Sometimes, a player gets the ability to change a dice roll from one result to another.
-Like, a player can change a magnifying glass result into a star result.
+Like, a player can change a magnifying glass into a star.

 Design
 =======